When to plan a trip to San Antonio, Texas

 Visit in May to August to get outdoors in San Antonio

-If you associate heat with San Antonio, you are not alone.
-By the time May rolls around, daily highs typically average between 85-95°F, with humidity above 60%.
-Despite this extreme heat, many locals invite friends and family to visit each summer.
-Because that is when San Antonio’s true colors can be seen.
+If you associate heat with San Antonio, you’re not alone.
+Yet despite the extreme highs, many locals invite friends and family to visit each summer – for this is the season when San Antonio’s true colors can be seen.
+The best way to see them firsthand?
+Fireworks displays.
+Which happen all summer long.

 People here truly love their fireworks.
 On July 4, the most extravagant (legal) displays can be found at Woodlawn Lake – but rest assured (local laws notwithstanding) that explosions can be seen and heard from almost any location come sundown.

-By day, you can escape the heat with a long river float on the Comal River in nearby New Braunfels, take a dip on the beaches of Medina Lake or bring the whole family to San Pedro Springs.
+When the sun is out, you can escape the heat with a long river float on the Comal River in nearby New Braunfels, take a dip on the beaches of Medina Lake or bring the whole family to San Pedro Springs.

 January to April is party season, with the rodeo, Fiesta and more

-This annual multi-week celebration is one of San Antonio’s biggest draws.
+But the real gem of the season is Fiesta, an annual multiweek celebration that’s one of San Antonio’s biggest draws.
 As April rolls around, Mission City plays host to countless parades, festivals and parties, kicking off with an Oyster Bake that draws 60,000–70,000 guests annually.
 Many parades occur throughout the celebration, most notably the Battle of Flowers Parade, the original official Fiesta event.
 Led by a passionate group of local women since 1891, this parade commemorates fallen heroes of the Alamo and San Jacinto Battles and is a local favorite (many in the area even get the day off work to celebrate).

 Another key parade winds its way through San Antonio’s King William District toward the end of Fiesta, showcasing a collection of historic houses built by German settlers after the Civil War.
 The King William Parade and King William Fair celebrate the neighborhood’s rich history and support the community each year.

 This is the real San Antonio.
-According to the festival organizers, locals consume “17,000 lbs of beef; 11,000 lbs of chicken; 5000lbs of sausage; 3000 turkey legs; 25,000 buns; 30,000 tortillas; 2000lbs of masa; 6000 tamales; 15,000lbs of fruits and vegetables; and 1000lbs of guacamole.”
-How could anyone resist such Texas-sized excess?
+According to the festival organizers, locals consume “17,000lbs of beef; 11,000lbs of chicken; 5000lbs of sausage; 3000 turkey legs; 25,000 buns; 30,000 tortillas; 2000lbs of masa; 6000 tamales; 15,000lbs of fruits and vegetables; and 1000lbs of guacamole.”
+How could anyone resist such Texas-size excess?

 Watch the city twinkle for the holidays from September to December

 Once summer has come and gone, the tourist season also begins to wane – which means great deals on lodging.
-Still, there is plenty to see throughout the fall without worrying about the imposing summer sun.
+Still, there is plenty to see throughout the fall without worrying about the scorching summer sun.

 Perhaps the prettiest way to see local icons the Alamo and River Walk is when they’re twinkling with holiday lights.
 In December, layer-wearing visitors take rides on riverboats beneath the cascading colored lights hanging from the bald cypress trees overhead.
 While the city no longer decorates a tree in Alamo Plaza, there is no shortage of holiday spirit to be found there, with carolers and Santas spotted daily.